Hendrix-CS/csci235/index.md

 reflecting upon lessons learned will be submitted as well.
 In keeping with the Odyssey Special Project guidelines, the project will require at least 30 hours of work.
 As with the other course projects, final projects will be undertaken in teams of two or three.
+The project report and presentation should follow the same guidelines as those for the regular course projects.

+The final project will be graded strictly on a pass-fail basis: it is either completed or not completed, including the project report and presentation.
+It does not contribute to robot credits or essay credits.
+As with the three regular course projects, if a project goal appears unrealistic to achieve, the students and professor may renegotiate the project goals **at least one day prior to the submission deadline**.
 <hr>

 ## <a name="grading">Specifications Grading</a>